-Reserve Fund; 2017 Reserve Account
+Reserve Fund

-The Trust Agreement establishes a Reserve Fund that will be held by the Trustee, and within the Reserve Fund, there is created a 2017 Reserve Account to be held by the Trustee.
-The 2017 Reserve Account will only be available to support payments of the principal and interest components of Base Rental evidenced and represented by the Certificates.
-Simultaneously with the delivery of the Certificates, the City will cause to be deposited into the 2017 Reserve Account of the Reserve Fund established under the Trust Agreement a portion of the proceeds of the Certificates, which amount will be at least equal to the Reserve Requirement.
-The Reserve Requirement means, with respect to the Certificates, as of any date of calculation by the City, (i) 10% of the initial principal amount evidenced by the Certificates (or, for any issue price having more than a de minimis amount of original issue discount or premium, the issue price of such Certificates); (ii) 100% of the maximum annual Base Rental; or (iii) 125% of the average annual Base Rental evidenced by the Certificates payable in each Fiscal Year between the date of calculation and the last Certificate Payment Date of the Certificates.
-The Reserve Requirement for a series of Additional Certificates shall be determined in a supplement to the Trust Agreement entered into in connection with such Additional Certificates.
-The Reserve Requirement shall be applied separately for each series of Certificates or on an aggregate basis if the Reserve Fund or any account therein secures more than one series of Certificates on a parity basis.
-As of the date of delivery of the Certificates, the Reserve Requirement is \$1,593,955.
+The Trust Agreement establishes a Reserve Fund that will be held by the Trustee, and within the Reserve Fund, there is created a Reserve Account for the Certificates to be held by the Trustee.
+The Reserve Account will only be available to support payments of the principal and interest components of Base Rental evidenced and represented by the Certificates.
+Simultaneously with the delivery of the Certificates, the City will cause to be deposited into the Reserve Account of the Reserve Fund a portion of the proceeds of the Certificates, which amount will be at least equal to the Reserve Requirement.
+The Reserve Requirement, as of any date of calculation, is the least of (i) the maximum annual principal and interest evidenced by the Certificates payable in the then current Fiscal Year or any future Fiscal Year, (ii) 125% of average annual principal and interest evidenced by the Certificates payable in each Fiscal Year between the date of calculation and the last Certificate Payment Date of the Certificates, or (iii) 10% of the principal amount evidenced by the Certificates originally executed and delivered.
+As of the date of delivery of the Certificates, the Reserve Requirement with respect to the Certificates is \$27,198,462.50.